-- 1. Press Setup button the front panel to enter the TRIGGER function menu. - Press the Type softkey; then, turn the Universal Knob to select the serial slot (Serial 1 or Serial 2) on which the CAN signals are being decoded above. - 3.
+- 1. Press Setup button the front panel to enter the TRIGGER function menu. - 2.
+Press the Type softkey; then, turn the Universal Knob to select the "serial" and press the Protocol softkey to select "CAN". - 3.
 Press the Trigger Setting softkey to enter the CAN TRIG SET menu. - 4.
 Press the Trigger softkey; then, turn the Universal Knob to select the trigger condition: - Start The oscilloscope triggers at the start of a frame. - Remote The oscilloscope triggers on remote frames with the specified ID. - a.
 Press the ID Bits softkey to select the ID number 11bits or 29 bits. - b.
 Press the Curr ID Byte softkey and turn the universal to select the byte to be set. - c.
 Press the ID softkey and then turn the universal to set the ID - ID The oscilloscope will trigger on remote or data frames matching the specified ID - a.
 Press the ID Bits softkey to select the ID number 11bits or 29 bits. - b.
 Press the Curr ID Byte softkey and turn the universal to select the byte to be set. - c.
 Press the ID softkey and then turn the universal to set the ID - ID+DATA-The oscilloscope will trigger on data frames matching the specified ID and data. - a.
 Press the ID Bits softkey to select the ID number 11bits or 29 bits. - b.
 Press the Curr ID Byte softkey and turn the Universal Knob to select the byte to be set. - c.
 Press the ID softkey and then turn the Universal Knob to set the ID - d.
 Press the Data1 softkey and then turn the Universal Knob to set the value of the first byte. - e.
 Press the Data1 softkey and then turn the Universal Knob to set the value of the first byte. - Error-The oscilloscope will trigger when any form error or active error is encountered